mtlong29/MySite/_posts/blog/2017-07-28-custom-wordpress-login-page.md

 permalink: /blog/custom-wordpress-login-page/

-title: "Creating a Custom Wordpress Login Page"
+title: "Creating a Custom WordPress Login Page"

 subtitle: "Wordpress"

-excerpt: "That default wordpress login page could not be more boring.
+excerpt: "That default WordPress login page could not be more boring.
 In fact, if you were to deliver a custom wordpress site to a client that still has that default login page then I consider that project unfinished.
 This is true especially due to the fact that this is extremely easy."

 categories: blog